Sherylin Thompson

 Further information

-In particular, I have worked extensively with bereavement, domestic violence and adult survivors of childhood abuse.
-In addition, examples of my experience include stress, identity issues, panic disorders, eating disorders and self harm, anxiety and depression.
+Examples of my experience include stress, identity issues, panic disorders, eating disorders and self harm, anxiety and depression.
+I also have specific experience working with bereavement, adult survivors of childhood abuse and domestic violence.
 You can see a full list on my website.

-I am offering just a few in-person sessions in Canary Wharf to those who online therapy would be unsuitable.
-I am also happy to do blend of in-person and remote therapy to suit your circumstances.
+I offer in-person and online sessions as well as a blend of on-site and remote therapy to suit your circumstances.
 You can make a booking at www.counsellingcanarywharf.co.uk/book

 At your first session, or assessment, we will discuss what brings you to therapy and what you hope to get out of it.
 I will be honest with you about how we could work together to tackle the difficulties you are facing.
 If you then decide that it is for you, we will agree an initial time frame to work towards and review your progress regularly.